JulieCJWu/mirLibSpark/README.md

 docker pull juliewu/mirlibsparkdocker:latest
 docker run -v abs_path/to/output:/mirLibSpark/output -v abs_path/to/input:/mirLibSpark/input -it juliewu/mirlibsparkdocker:latest
 ```
-Once you are inside the docker image, you are in the `src` folder of the `mirLibSpark project`
+Once you are inside the docker image, you are in the `src` folder of the `mirLibSpark project`.

+Users can analyze the miRNAs using:
+(A1) `prediction` pipeline, or
+(A2) `prediction + differential analysis` pipeline, or
+(A3) `prediction + differential analysis + enrichment analysis` pipeline.
+The entire analysis procedure is `A3`, KEGG pathway enrichment analysis pipeline, while A1 and A2 perform part of the analysis procedure.

+### A1. prediction pipeline
-### Pipeline usage: one to several *Arabidopsis* library.
+Using one to several *Arabidopsis* library.
 Step 1: put some RNA-seq libraries in input folder.
 Use a small demo file for a quick test; or use an *Arabidopsis* library `GSM1087974` (100.txt) as an example.
 Make sure input is empty before copying.
 ```
 rm -fr ../input/*